Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Introduction

 Inspired by the superior generative capability of diffusion models, numerous studies have investigated their application in image restoration tasks, targeting to facilitate the texture recovery.
-According to the training strategy, these works can be roughly divided into two categories: 1) the first category~\cite{SR3,li2022srdiff,niu2023cdpmsr,sde-sr,weather-diff,deblur-DPM,luo2023refusion,zhou2023pyramid-pydiff,chan2023sud,miao2023dds2m} is dedicated to optimizing the diffusion model for IR from scratch via supervised learning, and 2) the second one (\ieno, zero-shot one)~\cite{kawar2021snips,jpegddrm,DDRM,ddnm,dps,SIM-SGM,liu2023improved,abu2022adir} strives to exploit the generative priors in the pre-trained diffusion models for IR.
+According to the training strategy, these works can be roughly divided into two categories: 1) the first category \citep{SR3,li2022srdiff,sde-sr,weather-diff,deblur-DPM,luo2023refusion,zhou2023pyramid-pydiff,chan2023sud,miao2023dds2m,varanka2024pfstorer,qu2024xpsr,zhang2023diffusion-difftsr} is dedicated to optimizing the diffusion model for IR from scratch via supervised learning, and 2) the second one (\ieno, zero-shot one) \citep{kawar2021snips,jpegddrm,DDRMDRM,ddnm,dps,SIM-SGM,liu2023improved,abu2022adir} strives to exploit the generative priors in the pre-trained diffusion models for IR.
 Typically, supervised learning-based methods necessitate the collection of large-scale distorted/clean image pairs, while zero-shot-based methods predominantly rely on known degradation modes.
 These limitations impede the application of these diffusion model-based methods in real-world scenarios, where the distortions are typically diverse and unknown.
-To further tackle the above issue, some researches~\cite{SR3+,murata2023gibbsddrm,blinddps,wang2023exploiting-stable-sr,wei2023raindiffusion,wang2023dr2} have extended the diffusion model to handle blind/real-world image restoration by incorporating real-world distortion simulation, kernel estimation, domain translation, and distortion invariant learning.
+To further tackle the above issue, some researches \citep{SR3+,murata2023gibbsddrm,blinddps,wang2023exploiting-stable-sr,wei2023raindiffusion,wang2023dr2} have extended the diffusion model to handle blind/real-world image restoration by incorporating real-world distortion simulation, kernel estimation, domain translation, and distortion invariant learning.

 Although the diffusion models have shown significant efficacy in image restoration, the associated techniques and benchmarks exhibit considerable diversity and complexity, making them hard to be followed and improved.
 Moreover, the absence of a comprehensive review for diffusion model-based IR further limits its development.
-In this paper, we are the first to review and summarize the works on diffusion model-based image restoration methods, aiming to provide a well-structured and in-depth knowledge base and facilitate its evolution within the image restoration community.
+In this paper, we are the first to review and summarize the works on diffusion model-based image restoration methods, aiming to provide a well-structured and in-depth knowledge base and facilitate its evolution within the image restoration community. \tct{More analysis on the advantages of our survey can be found in the Section E of our \textbf{Supplementary}.}